Rady Faculty of Health Sciences College of Rehabilitation Sciences: Respiratory Therapy applicant admission requirements (2025-2026)

 The AGPA will be used to select those applicants who will be offered an interview.
 The academic calibre of the annual applicant pool will determine the AGPA cut off and thus the number of applicants who will be invited for an interview.

-Interviews will be conducted Friday, June 7, 2024.
-Each applicant will participate in a series of one on one interviews over a one hour period.
-The interview team will consist of a clinician, student and one or more faculty members.
+Interviews will be conducted Friday, June 13, 2025.
+Each applicant will participate in a 15-minute Zoom interview with a pair of interviewers.
+The interview team will consist of a student and a faculty member.
 Based on applicants’ verbal and written responses to a standard set of questions, interview team members will assess the applicant in each of the following areas:

 A standardized grading scale will be used by the panel for determination of the interview score.
 Applicants must achieve a minimum of 65% of the total possible interview score to be considered.
 Interview scores will be forwarded to the Admissions office for compilation and consideration by the Selection Committee.